-- 2.3.1 South Derbyshire District Council's Planning Policy Team has undertaken the SA work.
-This has ensured that the results are fully integrated with the preparation of the Plan. - 2.3.2 The appraisal has also been informed through liaison with other Council departments Parish Councils, local communities, site owners and developers. - 2.3.3 Further detail on the SA process and how it links in with the local plan preparation process, including dates that the specific stages of work will be undertaken, is set out at Figure I.
+- 2.3.1 South Derbyshire District Council's Planning Policy Team has undertaken the SA.
+We have sought to undertake the appraisal 'in-house' in order to ensure that the results are fully integrated with the preparation of the Plan. - 2.3.2 The appraisal has also been informed through liaison with other Council departments Parish Councils, local communities, site owners and developers. - 2.3.3 Further detail on the SA process and how it links in with the local plan preparation process, including relevant dates that the specific stages of work will be undertaken, is set out at Figure I.